johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### One community, two roles ###

-Evidently, the pastoral, shepherding role and the evangelistic, proclaiming role of messianic communities overlap with one another: our belief informs our actions; our caring for people provides proof that the Good News of the Messiah is real---because it has transformed our lives.
+Evidently, the pastoral, shepherding role and the evangelistic, proclaiming role of messianic communities overlap with one another: our belief informs our actions; our caring for people provides proof that the Good News of the Messiah is real—because it has transformed our lives.

 Note
 :	For some people, a form of *belonging* to a messianic community may precede *believing*; for others it may be the other way around.
-The order is insignificant---what matters is that people become messianic disciples.
+The order is insignificant—what matters is that people become messianic disciples.

 ### Pastors and evangelists ###